Everything You Need to Know about Solar Panels in Winter

 Every year brings its own challenges, Northeastern homeowners have experience with heavy snows, ice storms, and bitterly cold winters.
 Depending on the year, it’s not uncommon to expect 5-6 feet of snow — sometimes in just one storm!

 So for our neighbors who invest in solar, winter weather is a real concern.
 After all, your panels sit outside, exposed to the elements.
-How can you ensure they stay safe and continue to work their best?
+How can you ensure solar panels in winter stay safe and continue to work their best?

 Here are the top considerations that you should keep in mind when it comes to your solar energy system this (and every) winter.